 We recommend researchers enter into a confidentiality disclosure agreement (CDA or NDA) any time you or a company plan to share proprietary or non-public information with each other.
 Learn more below or find the CDA Request Form here.

 Confidentiality disclosure agreements (CDAs), or nondisclosure agreements (NDAs), protect information disclosed in the course of evaluating a possible business relationship that is not yet in the public domain by limiting further disclosure and use by the recipient.
 There are three general forms of the agreement:

 - one-way transfer of information from the university out to a third party

 - one-way transfer of information from a third party to the university

 - two-way transfer of information between the university and a third party (i.e., both parties share confidential information)

-As an academic institution it is important to preserve our right to publish and openly exchange information.
-The receipt of confidential information can potentially limit academic freedom if not managed properly.
+As an academic institution, it is important to preserve our right to publish and openly exchange information.
+If not managed properly, the receipt of confidential information can potentially limit academic freedom if not managed properly.

-Given the general concerns, why have CDAs at all?
-If we do not want to receive confidential information and we do not keep confidential information for long periods, then Confidentiality Agreements do not make much sense.
-In fact, it is very possible to have constructive discussions with third parties without revealing confidential information – for example discussing the performance of a material but not revealing its structure/composition.
+It is very possible to have constructive discussions with third parties without revealing or receiving confidential information – for example, discussing the performance of a material but not revealing its structure/composition.
 An effective non-confidential description of your work is usually the best starting place.

-There are circumstances when a CDA makes sense and CDAs protect BU and BU investigators in several ways:
+With that said, there are several circumstances when a CDA makes sense, as CDAs can protect BU and BU investigators in important ways: